Singular homology of roots of unity: Discussion

 The other difficulty is requiring the existence of good pairs like we needed in proofs of \cref{theorem:higher_homology_for_n_greater_than_6m,theorem:higher_homology_for_n_greater_than_4m} for example.
 In particular, $c_2(0)=\{0,1,2,4,5\}$ is the smallest neighborhood of $0$ in $(\mathbb{Z}_6,c_2)$ but we don't know if it is a good pair as the smallest neighborhood of $c_2(0)$ is $\mathbb{Z}_6$ and we don't know if $\mathbb{Z}_6$ deformation retracts to $c_2(0)$.

 Therefore, even though the computations present in this manuscript are partial results, they are about the best we can do with the current tools at our disposal.
-However, we do have a plan to compute all the $H_k(\mathbb{Z}_n,c_m)$ in future works (and singular homology groups of any finite closure space in fact), that we outline in the next subsection.
+However, there is a way to compute all the $H_k(\mathbb{Z}_n,c_m)$ (and singular homology groups of any finite closure space in fact), that we outline in the next subsection.